International Network for Life Studies

 From 1969 to 1982 === nothing happened.

-From 1983 to 1992 === Public debate on brain death and transplantation.
-Issues on this topic were reported in the front pages of nation wide newspapers and TV programs many times.
+From 1983 to 1992 === A heated public debate on brain death and transplantation occured.
+The issue of brain death was reported in the front pages of nation wide newspapers and TV programs many times.
 More than 100 books were published.
-Japan was a country where a great number of people with a variety of background, including lay persons, participated in this debate for more than 10 years.
+Japan was a country where a great number of people with a variety of backgrounds, including lay persons, participated in this debate for more than 10 years.

-From 1992 to 1997=== Public debate continued
+From 1992 to 1997=== A Public debate continued.

 In 1997, Japan's Organ Transplantation Law was finally established.

-In 1999, Japan's second heart transplantation was performed (after 31 years since 1968) 14 cases since then (Jul.2001)
+In 1999, Japan's second heart transplantation was performed (after 31 years since 1968).
+14 cases since then (Jul.2001).

-The law was scheduled to be reconsidered in 2001.
+The law was scheduled to be reconsidered in 2000.

 2. Japan's Organ Transplantation Law